Early Career Grants

 conference travel, accommodation or registration costs).

-- Support for work directly associated with credits for a
+- Support for work directly associated with a

 course/degree for which the applicant is already registered.